Fast Parallel Newton-Raphson Power Flow Solver for Large Number of System Calculations with CPU and GPU: Acknowledgements

 In this paper, an approach for the parallel solving of many power flows with CPU/GPU is proposed.
 When the grid admittance matrices share the same sparsity pattern, the Newton-Raphson power flows can be efficiently solved in parallel.
-The performance is evaluated in detail with multiple standard test cases and open-source data sets SimBench.
+The performance is evaluated in detail with multiple test cases covering small, mid-size and large grids.

-Impressive acceleration (more than 100x over open-source tool pandapower) was already achieved with CPU alone, while GPU brings even more.
+Impressive acceleration (more than 100x over single threaded open-source tool pandapower and at least 16x can be expected if pandapower can be perfectly parallelized on 6 cores) was achieved with CPU/GPU parallelization.
 The performance of the fast parallel power flow solver originated mainly from the following points: \begin{itemize} \item Avoidance of repetitive work (sparse matrix indexing initialization, pre-ordering, lookup creation, etc.), \item Reduction of computational overhead with LU-refactorization, \item Hardware-specific optimization and parallelization strategies. \end{itemize} In detail, on CPU platform, the power flows can be accelerated with less effort with SMT parallelization.
 With SMT+SIMD parallelization, the acceleration effect is highly dependent to the problem scaling.
 On small grids, a further speed-up of x2-3 comparing to SMT parallelization can be expected.
 On the GPU platform, with the batch operation on sparse matrix, the high \ac{FP} capability and high memory bandwidth can be effectively saturated.
 Comparing to the CPU counterparts, the computing-bounding functions are accelerated significantly, while the memory-bounding functions depend highly on the problem scaling.

 The outstanding performance of the proposed parallel power flow solver shows promising application in the real-time grid operation in order to allow the consideration of uncertainties.
 The innovative researches in the data-driven machine-learning methods in power systems can be great benefitted.
 Even more potential can be exploited with the application of the proposed solver on a high-performance computing clusters with multiple CPUs and GPUs.